salan223/SphereMovie/doc/sprint1/standups.md

   4. No blockers

 ## Allen Abraham
-  1. Worked on
+  1. Worked on researching front end development
-  2. Commit to
+  2. Commit to installing npm packages and work on the RPM.md file
-  3. Done by
+  3. Done by day November 11, 2024
   4. No blockers